School Safety and Belonging

 Community Partnerships

-- SGASD has a strong and ongoing partnership with both Northern York County Regional Police.
+- SGASD has a strong and ongoing partnership with the Northern York County Regional Police.

 - SGASD participates in the York County Safety Council and the Safe School Association of York County.